No momento, esta página não está disponível em português

 Switch to cellular when the terminal can't access the internet through the network connection.

-Network failover occurs when the payment terminal cannot access the internet over the primary network connection (usually Wi-Fi or Ethernet), and switches to a cellular connection (3G or 4G).
+To process a transaction, the terminal must have internet access.
+Cellular failover occurs when the payment terminal cannot access the internet over the primary network connection (usually Wi-Fi or Ethernet), and switches to a cellular connection (3G or 4G).
 This enables you to continue making transactions when there is a problem with the internet access.
+The payment terminal will switch back to using the primary connection when this is available again.

-To make network failover possible, you need to either:
+To make cellular failover possible, you can either:

 You are fully liable for the risk of failed captures, chargebacks, and disputes related to offline payments.

 There is a difference between network connectivity and internet connectivity.
-To process a transaction, the terminal must have internet access.
 The terminal uses its primary network connection (Wi-Fi or Ethernet) to reach the internet.
 There are two ways this can go wrong:

 • The terminal cannot access the internet because it has lost the connection to your network.